-Patrick is CEO of Hello bank and Head of the BNPP PF Branch in Czech Republic.
-He was also appointed as CEO Cetelem and Head of BNP Paribas Branch in Slovakia in 2022.
+Patrick is CEO of Hello Bank and Head of the BNPP Branch in Czech Republic.
+He was also appointed as CEO Cetelem and Head of BNPP Branch in Slovakia in 2022.

-Previously he was the Head of Africa for BNPP PF.
-Patrick joined the Board of the RCS Group with extensive experience within the BNP Group (30 years), having held a number of senior roles across Commercial, Operations and Risk across various business lines and countries.
+Previously he was the Head of Africa for BNPP.
+Patrick joined the Board of the RCS Group with extensive experience within the BNPP Group (30 years), having held a number of senior roles across Commercial, Operations and Risk across various business lines and countries.
+As a result of changes at BNPP, Patrick will leave the RCS Group Board at the end of April 2024.

-KIERAN FAHY (48)
+KIERAN FAHY (49)